Fedosin/kube-dethrottler/README.md

 # kube-dethrottler

-`kube-dethrottler` is a Kubernetes node agent designed to prevent nodes from becoming overloaded due to high system load average.
-The goal of this program is to prevent Kubernetes nodes from becoming overloaded due to non-CPU resource usage.
-The default Kubernetes scheduler currently bases placement decisions primarily on CPU usage, ignoring disk I/O and network activity.
-This can lead to nodes becoming heavily loaded even when CPU usage appears low. kube-dethrottler addresses this issue by marking overloaded nodes with a Kubernetes taint, discouraging the scheduler from placing additional pods on them.
+The goal of `kube-dethrottler` is to prevent Kubernetes nodes from becoming overloaded by actively monitoring system load averages.
+While the default Kubernetes scheduler considers CPU and memory requests, it doesn't inherently react to overall system load, which can be influenced by factors like intense I/O operations not fully captured by CPU metrics alone.
+High system load can lead to nodes becoming unresponsive or performing poorly, even if CPU utilization isn't at its absolute peak.

+`kube-dethrottler` addresses this by monitoring normalized load averages and applying a Kubernetes taint to overloaded nodes.
+This action discourages the scheduler from placing new pods on them until the load subsides and the node stabilizes.

 ## Features